2ndQuadrant/pg_stat_plans/README.rst

 | last_total_cost     | double precision | Last plan total cost observed for entry                             |
 +---------------------+------------------+---------------------------------------------------------------------+

-The columns (userid, dbid, planid) serve as a unique identifier for each entry in the view (assuming consistent use of a single encoding). planid is a value derived from hashing the query tree just prior to execution.
+The columns (planid, userid, dbid) serve as a unique identifier for each entry in the view (assuming consistent use of a single encoding). planid is a value derived from hashing the query tree just prior to execution.

 had_our_search_path indicates if the entry was originally executed with a search_path setting that matches the current search_path.
 This can be useful for